vfarcic/devops26/manuscript/04-import.md

 The real question is whether a person who imports a project has the skills to discover the cause of an issue created by missing entries in configuration files generated during the import process.
 If the answer is "yes, he knows how to find out what's missing in Kubernetes definitions", "yes, he uses Helm", and many other yeses, then that person should not have a hard time figuring out things similar to those we did together.
 Nevertheless, Jenkins X is not made to serve only people who are Kubernetes ninjas, and who know Helm, Skaffold, Docker, Knative Build, and other amazing tools Jenkins X packages.
 It is designed to ease the pain caused by the complexity of today's solutions.
 As such, it is silly to expect that everyone will go through the same process as we did.
 Someone often must, but the end result should not be what we just did.
 Instead, the solution lies in the creation of build packs.
 We'll explore them in the next chapter.
 We'll try to create a solution that will allow anyone with an application written in Go and dependant on MongoDB to import it into Jenkins X and expect everything to work from the first attempt.

 The application we imported is on one extreme of the spectrum.
 It had nothing but Go code.
-There was no Dockerfile, no Jenkinsfile, no Makefile, no skaffold.yaml, and certainly no Helm chart.
+There was no Dockerfile, no jenkins-x.yml, no Makefile, no skaffold.yaml, and certainly no Helm chart.
 Your applications might not be in such a state.
 Maybe you already created a Dockerfile, but you're missing the rest.
 Or, perhaps you have all those except skaffold.yaml.

 When your project has some of the files, but not all, the import process will generate only those that are missing.
 It does not matter much what you do and what you don't have.
 Jenkins X will fill in the missing pieces.